Rough Notes – June 2018

 As you will have no doubt seen in the press, Woodroffe has been celebrating another year of excellent results both at GCSE and A Level.
 The way results were reported this year has been very confusing as a consequence …[Read More]

-Welcome to the first edition of Rough Notes for 2023 and thank you for reading our monthly publication, it really is a brilliant way to share all the amazing things our students …[Read More]
+Welcome to the latest edition of Rough Notes and thank you for reading our monthly publication, it really is a fantastic way to share the amazing things our students and staff are …[Read More]